Cameras as Relative Positional Encoding: Additional Results

 \subsection{Ablating PRoPE}

 As our proposed PRoPE includes two terms: the projective relationship between cameras ($\mathbf{D}_t^\text{Proj}$) and the patch coordinate relationship ($\mathbf{D}_t^\text{RoPE}$).
 We here ablate each of them to study their contribution.
 As shown in Table~\ref{tab:abl_prope}, as a crucial component to the system, modeling the projective relationship between cameras alone already yields strong performance.
 Introducing RoPE~\cite{heo2024rotary} further enhances model's ability on understanding patch relationship, which is a minimal unit in vision transformer architecture.
 Notably, in PRoPE, we allocate half of the feature channels to encode each term.
-Thus, ablating one term means using all feature channels to encode the remaining one -- result a fair comparison with constant number of model parameters.
+Ablating one term therefore means using all feature channels to encode the remaining one.